 rep – repeat

-You should check out another Crochet Pattern for Easy Crochet Flowers
+Check out another Crochet Pattern for Easy Crochet Flowers

-Instructions for Crochet Flowers
+Instructions for Crochet Flower Pattern

 Round 1: With first colour, ch4 (counts as centre ch and 1dc), and work 11dc into 4th ch from hook, join with sl st to top of beginning ch 3.
 Fasten off yarn – 12dc